Request a Demo

 Automated RPR Syphilis Analyzer

-The ASI Evolution® is the world’s first and only fully-automated system for nontreponemal RPR Syphilis testing FDA cleared for diagnostic, blood donor screening and cadaveric (Non-heart beating) tissue screening.
+The ASI Evolution® SR is the world’s first and only fully-automated system for nontreponemal RPR Syphilis testing FDA cleared for diagnostic, blood donor screening and cadaveric (Non-heart beating) tissue screening.

 Arlington Scientific advocates the use of the RPR test (a nontreponemal test) that detects antibodies formed in response to damaged host cells as the primary way of screening donors.
 The RPR test indicates if a person has an active infection.